 You can create long and short break exceptions through Exception Policies.
 An exception will be flagged within an employee's time card whenever the employee goes over or under their allowed break time.

-- Once you're done, you'll need to assign your break policies to the master profile so the system knows when to trigger an exception.
-Navigate over to your employees' master profile by going to the "Setup" tab and clicking on "System Menu."
+You'll need to assign a break policy to the master profile so the system knows when to trigger an exception.

 Log in to your Fingercheck account as an Administrator.

 Click the SETUP tab > Policies > Exception Policies.

 In the Code field, enter a label for your policy.